databrickslabs/access-insights/README.md

     - `Non-Databricks Readers + Writers`: Table(s) that may be a blend of Databricks + External read and write events that will be classified as external, i.e. having external tools that read/write to the table(s) not using Unity Catalog

   ![Access Insights Dashboard](/imgs/dashboard_sample.png)
-## Estimating Reader and Writer Downtime
-Exact downtime for readers and writers during conversion from UC external tables to UC managed tables can be estimated as follows:
-Table Size
-Recommended Cluster Size
-Time for Data Copy
-Reader*/Writer Downtime
-100 GB or less
-32-core / DBSQL small
-~6min or less
-~1-2min or less
-1 TB
-64-core / DBSQL medium
-~30 min
-~1-2min
-10 TB
-256-core / DBSQL x-large
-~1.5 hrs
-~1-5min

-Project Support
-Please note that all projects in the /databrickslabs github account are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
-They are provided AS-IS and we do not make any guarantees of any kind.
-Please do not submit a support ticket relating to any issues arising from the use of these projects.
-Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
-We do welcome your feedback.
-These GitHub issues will be reviewed as time permits, but there are no formal SLAs for support.